Octavio Zambrano: Americas

 Zambrano was hired by FIFA to write the CONCACAF Technical Report for the Gold Cup 2009.
-On December 3, 2009 Zambrano was hired by Kansas City Wizards now Sporting KC as assistant head coach, during his two-year term Sporting KC went from a non play-off team in five years, to the league semifinals and within one goal of the MLS 2011 final.
+On 3 December 2009 Zambrano was hired by Kansas City Wizards now Sporting KC as assistant head coach, during his two-year term Sporting KC went from a non play-off team in five years, to the league semifinals and within one goal of the MLS 2011 final.

-In January 2012 Zambrano was named head coach for Deportivo Pereira of the Colombian Categoría Primera B.
+In January 2012, Zambrano was named head coach for Deportivo Pereira of the Colombian Categoría Primera B.

 Deportivo Pereira during the second semester of 2012 broke the record of points obtained in a single season by any Colombian professional soccer team since the installment of short tournaments.
 The team obtained 43 out 54 possible points, went unbeaten at home for 11 months and 20 days and was the highest scoring team in the league and the least scored against.
 During the first tournament of 2013, after a good start a string of injuries to main players coincided with a failure to secure a victory in four consecutive games and left the team out of the group of 8.
-In April 2013 the President and owner of Deportivo Pereira Alvaro Lopez Bedoya, opted to relieve Octavio Zambrano of his coaching duties and assigned him those of Manager and Technical Director.
+In April 2013, the president and owner of Deportivo Pereira Alvaro Lopez Bedoya, opted to relieve Octavio Zambrano of his coaching duties and assigned him those of manager and technical director.
 Zambrano resigned his position in November 2013.

-In June 2014, Zambrano became a TV game analyst for the Ecuadorian International Network Ecuavisa, as a member of Codigo Mundial, the highest-rated World Cup show in Ecuadorian TV; his participation in this show opened the door to take the reins of Club Deportivo El Nacional, getting the club out of the relegation zone and into the group of 6, trying to secure a berth into Conmebol's International Tournaments: Copa Sudamericana and Copa Libertadores.
-In July 2015 Zambrano resigned from El Nacional.
+In June 2014, Zambrano became a TV game analyst for the Ecuadorian International Network Ecuavisa, as a member of Codigo Mundial, the highest-rated World Cup show in Ecuadorian TV; his participation in this show opened the door to take the reins of El Nacional, getting the club out of the relegation zone and into the group of 6, trying to secure a berth into Conmebol's International Tournaments: Copa Sudamericana and Copa Libertadores.
+In July 2015, Zambrano resigned from El Nacional.

 Canada

 In March 2017, it was announced that Zambrano would become the head coach of the Canadian men's national soccer team, replacing interim coach Michael Findlay.

 Zambrano made his Canada debut with the under 23 team at the Aspire U-23 Tournament in Qatar, where the Canadians defeated Uzbekistan and Qatar to win the tournament.
-His debut with the senior team was in a friendly against Curaçao on June 13 in a 2-1 in Montreal before leading Canada to the quarter-finals of the 2017 CONCACAF Gold Cup a month later, Canada's first appearance in the knock-out stage of the Gold Cup since 2009.
+His debut with the senior team was in a friendly against Curaçao on 13 June in a 2–1 in Montreal before leading Canada to the quarter-finals of the 2017 CONCACAF Gold Cup a month later, Canada's first appearance in the knock-out stage of the Gold Cup since 2009.

 On 8 January 2018, Zambrano was replaced as head coach of Canada by John Herdman, who had previously headed the Canadian women's program.
 He had lasted just nine months in charge of the program.